mtxslv/embedded.ai.mtxslv/projects/other_projects/week_8/README.md

 |twilight-sweep-8 | 0.984          | relu                | true       |  0.1    |
 |splendid-sweep-11| 0.9784         | relu                | false      | 0.1     |

 This result is really curious.
-The use of relu activation function is ubiquitous, which may indicate that the use of such activation function is better.
+The use of relu activation function is ubiquitous, which may reinforce the use of such activation function in this problem.
 The other parameters, on the other hand, have different values.
 The use or not of Dropout and Batch Normalization is equally distributed amongst the runs.

 What about the "worse" results?